FeverLab logo Click to read about the image

 In the past, several reviewers have criticized our thermocouple thermometry setup as more stressful compared to the telemetry setup.
 My question is this: if your pet or child were sick, and you needed to know their deep body temperature, would you prefer the surgical implantation of an intraperitoneal probe (see the telemetry setup above) and measuring the temperature of a freely moving subject (so that the measurements are contaminated with movement artifacts) or, would you prefer your child or pet be taught to tolerate the insertion of a rectal probe and to stay quietly in a comfortable position for the time needed for an artifact-free measurement?
 I know how I would prefer my child’s body temperature be taken.

 Reviewers have also said that deep body temperature measured in the thermocouple setup is higher than what they see in the telemetry setup, thus suggesting that our animals are stressed.
 These suggestions, however, are erroneous, as they do not account for two important factors.
 First, telemetry experiments are usually run at "room temperature", which is typically much lower than the thermoneutral zone for rats and especially for mice.
 When telemetry experiments (in unrestrained rats) are run at the same ambient temperature as thermocouple experiments in well-adapted restrained rats, the results are the same or nearly the same.
-For body temperature values and references, see the section "Thermometry in restrained rats: a special consideration" in the following paper.
-The other reason why rats in telemetry experiments may have a slightly lower body temperature than rats in thermocouple experiments is that body temperatures in these two types of experiments are measured at different locations: near the front abdominal wall in the peritoneal cavity (telemetry) and inside the colon (thermocouple thermometry).
-The colonic temperature is one of the highest temperatures in the body and typically exceeds the aortic temperature by a few tenths of a degree (see the same section "Thermometry in restrained rats: a special consideration" in the same paper).
+For body temperature values and references, see the section "Thermometry in restrained rats: a special consideration" in the following paper:

 Back to top